 A 'living constitution' for a Dying Republic

-"We the People of the United States, in Order to form a more perfect Union, establish Justice, insure domestic Tranquility, provide for the common defence, promote the general Welfare, and secure the Blessings of Liberty to ourselves and our Posterity, do ordain and establish this Constitution for the United States of America. ...
-Done...the seventeenth day of September, in the year of our LORD one thousand seven hundred and eighty seven." --George Washington and the delegates
+“WE, the People of the United States, in order to form a more perfect union, establish justice, insure domestic tranquility, provide for the common defence, promote the general welfare, and secure the blessings of liberty to ourselves and our posterity, do ordain and establish this Constitution for the United States of America. … Done…the seventeenth day of September, in the year of our LORD one thousand seven hundred and eighty seven.” –George Washington and the delegates (1787)

-On 17 September of each year, we observe Constitution Day, in recognition of the anniversary of that venerable document's signing by our nation's Founders.
-Of course, most of the federal judiciary pay no homage to that date.
-They are preoccupied rewriting the so-called "Living Constitution," amending it by judicial diktat rather than its prescribed method in Article V.
+On 17 September of each year, we observe Constitution Day, in recognition of the anniversary of that venerable document’s signing by our nation’s Founders.
+Of course, many of those occupying the Executive, Legislative and Judicial Branches of our federal government today, pay no homage to that date, and few honor their solemn oaths “to Support and Defend” our Constitution.
+They are preoccupied rewriting the so-called “living constitution,” amending it by legislative encroachment and particularly by judicial diktat rather than its prescribed method in Article V.

 In the early 20th Century, there was still evidence of reverence for the supreme law of the land.
 For example, prohibitionists acknowledged that the Constitution did not include a single word about alcohol consumption and would have to be amended before the central government would have the authority to outlaw alcohol.
 On 16 January 1919, the 18th Amendment was ratified by the states.
 Within the decade the law of unintended consequences prevailed, and even ardent prohibitionists realized that enforcing the 18th Amendment had spawned a massive and violent organized-crime culture.
 Thus, on 5 December 1933, the 21st Amendment was ratified, repealing the 18th.